-The latest Telcowatch mobile market share report shows the relative performance of New Zealand’s carriers were close to unchanged during the second quarter.
+The latest Telcowatch mobile market share report shows the relative performance of New Zealand’s carriers were close to unchanged during the second quarter of 2020.
 This is the period that covered much of the nation’s Covid-19 lockdown.

 It paints a picture of a stable market with, apart from a special case we’ll look at later, little switching between carriers.